Simple, Low Cost Protection

 - Cut to custom sizes to suit your products / existing packaging

-- Can be used with a range of differing products, aiding economies of scale
+- Can be used with a range of different products, aiding economies of scale

 - Simplifies your packaging inventory, improving packing times